SofthouseVxo/Education/Lectures/javascript/functional-programming.md

 ## What is a function?

-> “A function is a process which takes some input, called arguments, and produces some output called a return value.” - [Eric Elliot](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-pure-function-d1c076bec976)
+> “A function is a process which takes some input, called arguments, and produces some output called a return value." - [Eric Elliot](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-pure-function-d1c076bec976)
 > “Functions are one of the fundamental building blocks in JavaScript.
 A function is a JavaScript procedure—a set of statements that performs a task or calculates a value.
-To use a function, you must define it somewhere in the scope from which you wish to call it.” - [MDN, 2019](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions)
+To use a function, you must define it somewhere in the scope from which you wish to call it." - [MDN, 2019](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Functions)

 <br/>
 <br/>